Industry Analytics India

 Priority: Complex data models, SAP/Oracle integration, enterprise security

-Best fit: Power BI or Tableau (with dedicated BI team) or FireAI (for faster deployment)
+Best fit: Power BI or Tableau (with dedicated BI team) or FireAI (for faster deployment without BI developers)

 Common Mistakes Indian Businesses Make

 Buying based on brand name alone: Power BI and Tableau are global leaders, but they are built for enterprises with dedicated BI teams.
-Most Indian SMEs end up with expensive shelfware.
+A ₹25 Cr manufacturer paying ₹75,000+/month for Tableau when ₹4,999/month FireAI would serve them better — that's ₹8.4L/year wasted.

 Over-engineering the solution: Start with 3–5 dashboards that solve immediate business problems.
 You can always add more complexity later.